-- Graphical Representation Of Charles Law
+- Graphical Representation of Charles Law

-- Charles Law Application In Real Life
+- Charles Law Application in Real Life

 - Charles Law Solved Problems

-What is Charles Law?
+What Is Charles Law?

-Charles law also sometimes referred to as the law of volumes gives a detailed account of how gas expands when the temperature is increased.
-Conversely, when there is a decrease in temperature it will lead to a decrease in volume.
+Charles’ law, also sometimes referred to as the law of volumes, gives a detailed account of how gas expands when the temperature is increased.
+Conversely, when there is a decrease in temperature, it will lead to a decrease in volume.

-When we compare a substance under two different conditions, from the above statement we can write this in the following manner:
+When we compare a substance under two different conditions, from the above statement, we can write this in the following manner:

 This above equation depicts that as absolute temperature increases, the volume of the gas also goes up in proportion.

 In other words, Charle’s law is a special case of the ideal gas law.
-The law is applicable to the ideal gases that are held at constant pressure but the temperature and volume keep changing.
+The law is applicable to the ideal gases that are held at constant pressure, but the temperature and volume keep changing.

 Charles Law Everyday Examples

-If you overfill a tube that is placed on a pool on a hot day, it can swell up in the sun and burst.
+If you overfill a tube that is placed in a pool on a hot day, it can swell up in the sun and burst.
 Similarly, as the turkey cooks, the gas inside the thermometer expands until it can “pop” the plunger.
 Pop-up turkey thermometers work based on Charles’ law.
 Another common application can be seen in the working of a car engine.